Free

 A spectacular light and sound show celebrating the women who made modern Bradford.

-STRIKE is a celebration of the radical women who made modern Bradford.
+STRIKE was a celebration of the radical women who made modern Bradford.

 Nine days before Christmas in 1890, the Lister & Co workforce at Manningham Mills walked out on strike in protest against pay cuts.
 Strikes were common in 19th-century England, but this was different.
 For one thing, the workforce at Lister’s silk mill was largely women.
 For another, the strike changed history, ultimately leading to the foundation of the Independent Labour Party.

-STRIKE is a spectacular show that uses light, sound and projections to celebrate these and other pioneering Bradford women who helped shape not just our district but our nation and the wider world.
-Created by Urban Projections (aka artist Rebecca Smith), with poetry by Princess Arinola Adegbite and sound by CJ Mirra, the show will be projected on to Lister Mills across three evenings in October 2025 – and will be accompanied by a major engagement programme with local schools and community groups in and around Manningham.
+STRIKE was a spectacular show that used light, sound and projections to celebrate these and other pioneering Bradford women who helped shape not just our district but our nation and the wider world.
+Created by Urban Projections (aka artist Rebecca Smith), with poetry by Princess Arinola Adegbite and sound by CJ Mirra, the show was projected on to Lister Mills across three evenings in October 2025 – and was accompanied by a major engagement programme with local schools and community groups in and around Manningham.

 Workshops

-Open to children and adults alike, this series of workshops invite you to explore words, identity, and heritage while celebrating the radical women who shaped modern Bradford:
+We held a series of workshops to help you explore words, identity, and heritage while celebrating the radical women who shaped modern Bradford:

 Credits

-STRIKE is produced by Bradford 2025 UK City of Culture.
+STRIKE was produced by Bradford 2025 UK City of Culture.

 Past event